oowekyala/a-maze-in-python/README.md

 are several options to control execution speed directly from the control panel (slow down/speed up execution).

-Only tested under Ubuntu 18.04.
-You need pygame, Pypy's bitarray module, tkinter, and Python >= 3.6:
+Only tested under Ubuntu 21.04 with Python 3.9.
+You need pygame 2.0.1, and a few other modules:
 ```bash
 sudo apt-get install python3-tk
 cat DEPENDENCIES | xargs pip3 install
 ```
+Might work on other setups, it used to work on Ubuntu 18.04 with python 3.6.

 Running in Bash: